Please use our op-ed submission form.

 Are op-eds solicited?

-Although we carefully review all unsolicited pieces coming across the transom, we also reach out to people we think might have an interesting opinion on a topic in the news -- especially when the news is breaking and we'd like to get smart commentary onto the website and into the paper quickly.
+Although we carefully review all unsolicited pieces that are submitted, we also reach out to people we think might have an interesting opinion on a topic in the news — especially when the news is breaking and we'd like to get smart commentary onto the website and into the paper quickly.

 You may also be interested in: How do I send a letter to the editor?